jcreamer898/js-architecture-23rd-century/slides/content/index.md

 # Agenda

 1. History
-1. Design/Architecture patterns
 1. AMD/CommonJS
-1. 24th Century ES6, classes and modules
+1. ES6 syntax, classes and modules
 1. How to use now!
 Hint hint: WebPack + Babel FTW

 ???